 Spinal cord injuries

-Key points about spinal injuries
+Key points about spinal cord injuries

-• A spinal injury happens when damage or trauma to your spinal cord leads to the loss of movement, function or sensation below the site of the injury.
+• Your spinal cord runs through the centre of your spine.
+Damage or trauma to your spinal cord leads to loss of movement, function or sensation below the site of the injury.

 Business woman in wheelchair in a meeting